kmallik/Agnes/README.md

 # Agnes

 Agnes is a tool for solving the distributed reactive synthesis problem.
 While the problem at hand is undecidable in general, Agnes promises to provide a sound but incomplete solution.
-The core underlying theory of Agnes can be found in our EMSOFT '20 paper.
+The core underlying theory of Agnes can be found in our EMSOFT '20 paper; a preprint version is available in the following link: https://people.mpi-sws.org/~kmallik/uploads/AGDistSynth2020.pdf.
+To cite Agnes, please cite our EMSOFT '20 paper.

 Right now, Agnes is in its nascent stage: It can only support very simple architecture (two systems connected in feedback) with a restriction on the class of specifications (safety and deterministic Büchi).